farooqkz/farooqkz.github.io/content/computer/evolution-of-minetest-ctf-game-over-years.md

 ### Future?

 There are many things which slowly are being added to CTF.
 Including but not limited to [Flagwars mode](https://github.com/MT-CTF/capturetheflag/pull/1115) where the enemy touching your flag means end of game for your team.
-And [Domination mode](https://github.com/MT-CTF/capturetheflag/issues/1081) where one team has to conquer land till you can reach the enemy flag and capture it.
+And [Domination mode](https://github.com/MT-CTF/capturetheflag/issues/1081) where one team has to conquer land till they can reach the enemy flag and steal it.
 I am also looking forward to verified player bots in game.